 Practice these breathing exercises for anxiety for at least 3-5 minutes to help relieve anxiety.
 I actually find they work best if you can do it for 20 minutes.
 If you’re able to do this daily, even when your’re not feeling anxiety, your overall anxiety can be reduced.

-You may also like how to cope with new mom anxiety.
+You may also like how to beat the Monday blues.

 Don’t get worried when it doesn’t work at first.
 Those suffering with anxiety disorders may initially feel worse or have trouble with these exercises.
 However, if you practice them, it will eventually start to work.

 Again, I am not a doctor or therapist.
 See a doctor or therapist for an individualized treatment plan.